stasyanko/laravel-large-project/README.md

 <a id="Entity-Relations"></a>
 ## Entity relations

 Eloquent relations should not be used in a large project, as they make your code even more unmaintainable.
-Refactoring gets almost impossible with Eloquent relations, so instead put your related collecttion (has many/many to many relations) or DTO (has one) to your desired DTO:
+Refactoring gets almost impossible with Eloquent relations, so instead put your related collection (has many/many to many relations) or DTO (has one) to your desired DTO:

     class BookDTO extends DataTransferObject
     {